offensive-packaging/documentation/llvm-defaults/index.md

                            Use unique names for basic block sections (ELF Only) -funique-internal-linkage-names
-                           Uniqueify Internal Linkage Symbol Names by appending the MD5 hash of the module path -funique-section-names
-   -funroll-loops          Turn on loop unroller -fuse-cuid=<value>      Method to generate ID's for compilation units for single source offloading languages CUDA and HIP: 'hash' (ID's generated by hashing file path and command line options) | 'random' (ID's generated as random numbers) | 'none' (disabled).
+                           Uniqueify Internal Linkage Symbol Names by appending the MD5 hash of the module path -funroll-loops          Turn on loop unroller -fuse-cuid=<value>      Method to generate ID's for compilation units for single source offloading languages CUDA and HIP: 'hash' (ID's generated by hashing file path and command line options) | 'random' (ID's generated as random numbers) | 'none' (disabled).
 Default is 'hash'.
-This option will be overriden by option '-cuid=[ID]' if it is specified.
+This option will be overridden by option '-cuid=[ID]' if it is specified.
-   -fuse-cxa-atexit
-   -fuse-init-array
    -fuse-line-directives   Use #line in preprocessed output -fvalidate-ast-input-files-content
                            Compute and store the hash of input files used to build an AST.
 Files with mismatching mtime's are considered valid if both contents is identical